Geology and Groundwater Resources of the Merced Formation

-The Merced Formation consists of an accumulation of sediments over one mile thick (1750 meters).
-The sediments were deposited almost continuously in the late Pliocene to early Pleistocene during the last two to three million years.
+The Merced Formation consists of an accumulation of sediments some 1750 m thick.
+The sediments were deposited almost continuously in the latest Pliocene to early Pleistocene during the last two to three million years.
 The exact ages are uncertain because age dating is a problem in the section.
 There are many fossils, but most of them have no age significance.
 However, there are Pliocene age fauna in the lower portion of the section.

 The formation has been divided into a series of 41 units labeled from Z at top decreasing to A in the middle of the section.
 Below A the labeling continues from ZZ decreasing to LL near the base of the section.
 Each of these units is a parasequence in the sequence stratigraphy framework.

 The sediments of the Merced Formation are weakly consolidated fine sandstones with secondary siltstones and claystones.
-They were deposited in environments thought to range from marine to non-marine.
+They were deposited in environments thought to range from marine to nonmarine.
 Individual depositional facies include shelf, nearshore, foreshore, embayment, backshore (sand flats), marsh, dune and alluvial facies.
-The lower 1300 meters of the section (below sequence J) are mainly marine facies while the upper 300 meters are mainly non-marine facies.
+The lower 1300 m of the section (below sequence J) is mainly marine facies while the upper 300 m is mainly nonmarine facies.

 The facies in the Merced Formation are arranged in sequences that indicate alternate regressions and transgressions of the sea.
 The origin of the regressive-transgressive cycles in the Merced is uncertain.